Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Debt carries stigma.
 Society still equates financial control with worth — and women bear the doubled expectation to stay composed and capable.

-A 2022 Pew survey found women more likely than men to hide financial struggles, even from partners or close friends.
+Financial-stress research suggests that many people hide financial struggles, even from partners or close friends.

 This secrecy breeds isolation and missed opportunities.